 - patt The regex pattern to search.
-Any standard Python regular expression is accepted. - filename The name of the file to examine.
+Any standard Python regular expression is accepted. - filename The name of the file to examine. - encoding The name of the encoding used to decode the file.

 Returns A list of raw regex match objects.